-When you stand among the ancient, gigantic Douglas firs at Cathedral Grove, you’ll be awestruck by the sheer beauty of the 800-year-old forest.
-It’s like a magical fairyland.
+Standing amongst the ancient, gigantic Douglas firs at Cathedral Grove is a humbling experience.
+You’ll feel awestruck by the sheer beauty and history of the 800-year-old forest.
 The trees reach for the sky and are taller than you’ll ever imagine.
 As you walk in their shadows, the golden rays of the sun trickle through the branches.
 Their bark is strong, thick from hundreds of years of growth and it’s amazing to think of what these trees have seen in their lifetime.

 Cathedral Grove is located in MacMillan Provincial Park on Vancouver Island.
-Here, you’ll have easy access to some of the largest Douglas fir trees in BC.
+You can enjoy easy access to some of the largest Douglas fir trees in BC.
+It’s almost like being at the Redwoods, but in BC (and a tad smaller).

 About 350 years ago, a devastating wildfire raged through Cathedral Grove.
-In 1997 a giant windstorm swept through the area and wiped out many trees.
-While lots of the trees today are about 300 years old, there are still survivors from these natural disasters that are an astounding 800+ years old!
-It’s truly humbling to stand amongst these giants.
+Later, in 1997, a giant windstorm swept through and wiped out a ton of trees.
+While many of the trees today are about 300 years old, there are still survivors from these natural disasters that are an astounding 800+ years old!
+It’s truly humbling to stand among these giants.

 Visiting Cathedral Grove